kittenwg/password-storage/README.md

 Feel free to make pull requests against this README.md if you have made a review and would like it added.

-draft-whited-kitten-password-storage was adopted by kitten on 2020-06-19.
+draft-ietf-kitten-password-storage was first published as a kitten document on 2020-06-20.

 | Reviewer        | Review Date | Version Reviewed | Review Notes/Summary                  | Link to Review                                                            |
 |-----------------|-------------|------------------|---------------------------------------|---------------------------------------------------------------------------|